 We previously maintained the Commvault Systems, Inc. 1996 Stock Option Plan and the 2006 Long-Term Stock Incentive Plan (together, the "Prior Plans").
-As of the date of this proxy statement, a total of 532,136 shares of Commvault common stock remain available to be issued upon exercise or settlement of outstanding awards under the Prior Plans.
+As of the date of this proxy statement, a total of [] shares of Commvault common stock remain available to be issued upon exercise or settlement of outstanding awards under the Prior Plans.

 As described below under "Description of 2016 Incentive Plan-Types of Awards," the 2016 Incentive Plan authorizes a broad range of awards, including stock options ("Options"), stock appreciation rights ("SARs"), Full Value Awards (including restricted stock, restricted stock units ("RSUs"), performance shares or units, and other stock-based awards) and cash-based awards.
-As of the date of this proxy statement, 9,583,735 shares, net of forfeitures which become available for future issuance, of Commvault common stock (and no stock options) have been granted under the 2016 Incentive Plan, out of a total of 11,050,000 reserved for issuance.
+As of the date of this proxy statement, [] shares of Commvault common stock (and no stock options) have been granted under the 2016 Incentive Plan, out of a total of 11,050,000 reserved for issuance.
 This proposal will reserve an additional 3,200,000 shares of common stock for issuance under the 2016 Incentive Plan.

-On July 11, 2023, the last reported sale price of our Common Stock on the NASDAQ stock market was \$74.78 per share.
+On July [], 2023, the last reported sale price of our Common Stock on the NASDAQ stock market was \$[] per share.